GustavoSMelo/OpenMusicJS/README.md

 - run in your console: yarn (You need has yarn in your computer)
 - create a folder inside of folder backend and outside folder "src" with name:
   "tmp"
-- inside of tmp create two folder, with names: "img" and "music"
+- inside of tmp create a folder with name "uploads" and inside of this folder create another two folders, with names: "img" and "music"
 - create a database with name "OpenMusicJS"
 - run in your console: yarn(or npx) sequelize db:migrate
 - after this, run of backend with "yarn start"